 As the UK goes into lockdown to stop the spread of the coronavirus, many businesses have had to eject their employees from their offices, and set-up an emergency remote working operation.
 Does this sound familiar?

 Recently, we hosted a free webinar to provide advice and guidance to those managing remote workers in a crisis.
 You can watch the full record of the webinar below.

 Regular Remote Working

-At Liberty Mind, we’ve helped a number of businesses and organisations successfully launch remote working and flexible working operations.
+I’ve helped a number of businesses and organisations successfully launch remote working and flexible working operations.
 However, these practices take time to test and trial to ensure that the business can operate, and people can remain highly productive.

 We go through weeks of training, trialling and assessing, to ensure that the remote working or flexible working we help to implement is good for both the business and its people.

 In any ordinary remote working situation, people are given a dedicated workspace, there is a structure and routine to their day, there are clear goals and objectives to be met, and there are support systems in place to help people remain happy and productive.